-CID examines how the environment (family characteristics, parents and siblings, peers, and broader societal influences including media) and child characteristics (genetic makeup, temperament, and pre- and peri-natal factors) affect the development of social competence and behavioral control.
+CID examines how the environment (family characteristics, parents and siblings, peers, and broader societal influences including media) and child characteristics (genetic makeup, temperament, and pre- and peri-natal factors) affect the development of social competence and behavioural control.

 Since May 2013, CID unites top-tier researchers from several disciplines, each with unique and relevant expertise in development research, working at seven Dutch universities and University Medical Centers.
 The broad knowledge base on child development, including social sciences, humanities and bio(medical) sciences, is unique to CID.

 CID was one of the six teams to receive a grant from the Dutch Science Foundation (NWO) to collaborate over a period of ten years.
 The grant is part of the Gravitation Programme by the Ministry of Education, Culture and Science (OCW) to fund highly ambitious research programs that have the potential to bring about international break throughs.
-At Utrecht University, CID is tightly connected to Dynamics of Youth (DoY), one of Utrecht University's four strategic themes.

 All CID cohort studies